Interview Thank You Email Templates With Examples

 Dear {Insert Interviewer’s Name},

-Thanks for the insightful conversation regarding the position at {insert the company’s name}.
-Our short interaction has piqued my interest more to become part of your workforce.
+Thank you for the interview and the insightful conversation regarding the position at {insert the company’s name}.
+Our short interaction has piqued my job interest more to become part of your workforce.

 I was mostly attracted to your clear-cut approach to solving {insert the specific problem}, which is in line with my view on {discuss specific subject}.
 I believe that I can contribute to the realization of {insert goal} as {insert proposed vacancy} in your company.